Kinetic route to helicity-constrained decay

 \section{Acknowledgments}

-The author extends his deepest gratitude to the late Nuno F. Loureiro for insightful discussions, for his immense support during the early stages of this work, and for suggesting the appropriate symbol to represent the local kinetic density $\mathscr{L}_{\iota}$.
+The author extends deep gratitude to the late Nuno F. Loureiro for insightful discussions, for immense support during the early stages of this work, and for suggesting the appropriate symbol to represent the locally conserved kinetic density $\mathscr{L}_{\iota}$.
+The author thanks the anonymous referees for suggestions that significantly improved this paper.
 The author also acknowledges the OSIRIS Consortium, comprising UCLA and Instituto Superior Técnico (IST) in Lisbon, Portugal, for providing access to the OSIRIS 4.0 framework.